jamesqo/bash-style-guide/README.md

 - Should `${BASH_SOURCE[0]}` or `$0` be used to get the script's path?
 The first is and resilient and handles things like sourcing the script, the second is sh-compatible and more concise.

 - *Always* use `#!/usr/bin/env bash` instead of `#!/bin/bash` at the top of the script.
 Always.

     - This is more of an issue than you might think; in systems like FreeBSD, for example, `bash` is in `/usr/bin/local` as opposed to `/bin`.

+    - If you're writing a Bourne-compatible script, it's OK to write `#!/bin/sh` instead of using `env`.

 - Dilemma: should functions be declared like this: